Gambo's Procedure on

 “He is a happy boy, but no one can see it because he is afraid,” Gambo’s mother tells us sadly.
 We’ve been lucky to see his brief and bright flashes of joy, but, more often than not, Gambo is reserved as he has learned that the world is not… Read more

 “He is a happy boy, but no one can see it because he is afraid,” Gambo’s mother tells us sadly.
 We’ve been lucky to see his brief and bright flashes of joy, but, more often than not, Gambo is reserved as he has learned that the world is not always filled with nice people.
-Just over one year ago, Gambo had a small sore appear on his leg that began to pus and has since incapacitated his leg.
+Just over one year ago, Gambo was burned when a he accidentally pulled a pot of hot water on himself.
+There are no medical facilities near where Gambo lives so his parents were left to try and treat his burns on their own.
+Gambo's leg did heal, but in a way where it is permanently contracted backwards.
+Also, during the healing process, an ulcer appear on Gambo's leg that has refused to go away, further incapacitating his leg.
 He is unable to walk and is in near constant pain.
-His family brought him to their local hospital seven months ago, but were told there was nothing that could be done for their son.
+His family managed to make the trip to the nearest hospital seven months ago, but were told there was nothing that could be done for their son.
 Thankfully, a staff member at that hospital knew about us here at CURE Niger and recommended that they come see if we may be able to help.
 Now that Gambo is here, our staff will treat his leg and return him home standing on his own two feet and the fear inducing stigmas that have accompanied his condition dispelled!

 For the first time ever, Gambo started walking today!
 He couldn't walk when he was burned and then his contracted leg prevented him from walking.
 But now that he's had his surgery, his leg is both strong and bendable enough to take a few steps!